LinkedIn Message Templates: 12 Ready-to-Send Examples (2026)

 Template 10: Asking about an unadvertised role

 Hi [Name], I have been following [Company]'s work in [specific area] for some time and am very interested in joining the team.
-I do not see a current opening that matches my background in [specialism], but I wanted to reach out in case there are roles in the pipeline.
+I do not see a current opening that matches my background in [specialism], but I wanted to reach out in case there are roles in the pipeline or opportunities to connect with the right person.

 I am a [job title] with experience in [brief relevant background].
 Would you be open to a brief conversation?